samiralam/rules-compendium/docs/phb/3-character-classes/barbarian.md

 ### Level 9: Brutal Strike

 If you use Reckless Attack, you can forgo any [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on one Strength-based attack roll of your choice on your turn.
-The chosen attack roll mustn’t have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage).
+The chosen attack roll mustn't have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage).
 If the chosen attack roll hits, the target takes an extra 1d10 damage of the same type dealt by the weapon or [Unarmed Strike](/sources/dnd/free-rules/rules-glossary#UnarmedStrike), and you can cause one Brutal Strike effect of your choice.
 You have the following effect options.

 ***Forceful Blow.*** The target is pushed 15 feet straight away from you.
 You can then move up to half your Speed straight toward the target without provoking [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack).

-***Hamstring Blow.*** The target’s Speed is reduced by 15 feet until the start of your next turn.
+***Hamstring Blow.*** The target's Speed is reduced by 15 feet until the start of your next turn.
 A target can be affected by only one Hamstring Blow at a time—the most recent one.

 ### Level 11: Relentless Rage

 Your Rage can keep you fighting despite grievous wounds.
-If you drop to 0 Hit Points while your Rage is active and don’t die outright, you can make a DC 10 Constitution saving throw.
+If you drop to 0 Hit Points while your Rage is active and don't die outright, you can make a DC 10 Constitution saving throw.
 If you succeed, your Hit Points instead change to a number equal to twice your Barbarian level.

 Each time you use this feature after the first, the DC increases by 5.
 When you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest), the DC resets to 10.